RezaEyvazpour/RezaEyvazpour.github.io/_pages/publications.md

 ## 2020
 ------------------------------------------------------------------------------------------------------------
-* ## Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures
+* **Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures**
-Proposing a Fast and Scalable Systolic Array to Implement Matrix Multiplications [Slides] Fariborz rahimi, Reza Eyvazpour, Nazila Salahshour, Mahmood Reza Azghani BMCneurology
+Fariborz rahimi, Reza Eyvazpour, Nazila Salahshour, Mahmood Reza Azghani BMCneurology